Mt-kurade/NightPillow/README.md

 ## Notice:
 This project is a bit old (I made it for my IB PCUP a year ago), so im not very sure about how well the functions are working, but I am sure the Sleep Cycle Calcualtor, Sleep Progress Tracker and the alert with notification system work.
 There might be a little problem with the analytis page.

-PCUP documentation for the project (if u want to see the process of developing this)(It recieved a 6/7 against my better judgement :((( ): https://drive.google.com/file/d/1cD_mxnX_CpdroWAPOw2petT1tZLdu7yU/view?usp=sharing
+The full documentation of building this project is in the drive below, it was also my Design PCUP documentation (if u want to see the process of developing this)(It recieved a 6/7 against my better judgement :((( ): https://drive.google.com/file/d/1cD_mxnX_CpdroWAPOw2petT1tZLdu7yU/view?usp=sharing

 Activating ur project step by step (In terminal):